shadiamanan/recursive-todo-app/README.md

 GitHub Actions can be used to automate various tasks related to pull requests, such as running tests, checking code quality, and providing code feedback etc.

 **2. Docker** : for consistent environment builds across development, testing, and production.
-Using Docker to run the CI/CD pipeline jobs
+Using Docker to run the CI/CD pipeline jobs.
 The built Docker image can be deployed to production in a later job.
 Docker improves CI/CD pipelines by providing a consistent environment throughout the development lifecycle.
 Containers ensure that applications run the same in development, testing, and production environments.